Najee Harris Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Matchup vs. Cincinnati

-- Harris' 40 rushing yards in his one career matchup against the Bengals are 25.5 fewer yards than his over/under in Sunday's game.
+- Against the Bengals, Harris' 40 rushing yards in his only career matchup are 25.5 fewer than his over/under in Sunday's game.

-- Harris did not have a touchdown run in that matchup against the Bengals.
+- Harris did not have a touchdown run in that game against the Bengals.

-- In terms of defending against the run, the Bengals are sixth in the league, giving up 98.0 yards per game.
+- The Bengals have the NFL's sixth-ranked defense against the run, giving up 98.0 yards per game.

-- The Bengals have conceded nine rushing touchdowns, 11th in the league.
+- The Bengals have given up nine rushing touchdowns, 11th in the NFL.

 Recent Performances

-- Against the Chargers last week, Harris rushed 12 times for 39 yards and scored one touchdown.
+- Last week against the Chargers, Harris rushed for 39 yards on 12 carries while scoring one touchdown.

-- He chipped in with five receptions for 20 yards in the passing game.

-- In his last three games, Harris has collected 206 yards (68.7 per game) on 60 attempts with two touchdowns.
+- During his last three games, Harris has rushed for 206 yards (68.7 per game) on 60 carries with two touchdowns.

 Harris' Pittsburgh Teammates